 Introduction

+In a mature phono-lexical system, word recognition must balance flexibility to slight variation (e.g., speaker identity, accented speech) while distinguishing between phonological contrasts that differentiate words in a given language (e.g. cat-hat).
+Twenty years worth of studies examined infants’ application of phonological categories during word recognition through the mispronunciation sensitivity paradigm to probe this latter distinction.
 At the turn of the millenium, infant language acquisition researchers had begun to explore the phonetic information that infants attend to while segmenting words from the speech stream (Jusczyk & Aslin, 1995) and learning minimal pairs (Stager & Werker, 1997).
 Swingley and Aslin (2000) expanded this exploration to infants’s existing representations, investigating how infants interpret phonological variation in familiar word recognition.
 American-English learning 18- to 23-month-olds were presented with pairs of images (e.g. a baby and a dog) and their eye movements to each image were recorded.
 Infants either heard the correct label (e.g. “baby”) or a mispronounced label (e.g. “vaby”) for one of the images.
-Although infants looked at the correct, target image in response to both types of labels, correct labels elicited more looks to the correct, target image than mispronounced labels.
+Although infants looked at the correct target image in response to both types of labels, correct labels elicited more looks to the target image than mispronounced labels.
 Swingley and Aslin (2000) concluded that already before the second birthday, children’s representations for familiar words are phonologically well specified.

-In a mature phono-lexical system, word recognition must balance flexibility to slight variation (e.g., speaker identity, accented speech) while distinguishing between phonological contrasts that differentiate words in a given language (e.g. cat-hat).
-The study of Swingley and Aslin (2000) as well as subsequent studies examining infants’ application of phonological categories during word recognition through the mispronunciation sensitivity paradigm probe this latter distinction.
-Phonological contrasts relevant for the infant language-learner are determined by their native language.
+Why is mispronunciation sensitivity such an interesting learning problem?
+The native language determines phonological contrasts relevant for the infant language-learner.
 For an infant learning Catalan, the vowel contrast /e/-/E/ signifies a change in meaning, whereas this is not the case for an infant learning Spanish.
 These contrasts are therefore not innate, but must be learned.
-In this meta-analysis, we focus on infants’ developing ability to correctly apply the phonological distinctions for their native language during word recognition.
-By aggregating all publicly available evidence using a meta-analysis, we can examine developmental trends making use of data from a much larger and diverse sample of infants than is possible in most single studies (see Frank, Braginsky, Yurovsky, and Marchman (2017); ManyBabiesConsortium (n.d.); for a notable exception).
+As we will review below, there are opposing theories and resulting predictions, supported by empirical data, as to how this knowledge is acquired.
+The time is thus ripe to aggregate all publicly available evidence using a meta-analysis to assess infants’ developing ability to correctly apply the phonological distinctions for their native language during word recognition.
+By aggregating.
+In doing so, we can examine developmental trends making use of data from a much larger and diverse sample of infants than is possible in most single studies (see Frank, Braginsky, Yurovsky, and Marchman (2017); ManyBabiesConsortium (n.d.); for a notable exception).
 Before we outline the meta-analytical approach and its advantages in detail, we first discuss the proposals this study seeks to disentangle and the data supporting each of the accounts.

 Research following the seminal study by Swingley and Aslin (2000) has extended mispronunciation sensitivity to infants as young as 11 months (Bergelson & Swingley, 2017), indicating that from early stages of the developing lexicon onwards, infants can and do detect mispronunciations.
 Regarding the change in mispronunciation sensitivity over development, however, only about half of studies have compared more than one age group on the same mispronunciation task (see Table 1) and of those, all possible patterns of development are found.
 This renders conclusions regarding developmental change in mispronunciation sensitivity difficult.